Asad-Ismail/Image-Anomaly/README.md

 # Image-Anomaly
 Repo for detecting Anomalies in Images.
+We mainly focus on image classification based anamoly but segemntaiton based anamoly is also possible

 Anamoly here is a very losse open ended term which can means for example if we see some dataset which is "out of ordinary" it can be out of domain data, camera failure, gaussian noise, foreign objects e.t.c